 Replication: MySQL Multi-Source Replication adds the ability to replicate from multiple masters to a slave.
 MySQL Multi-Source Replication topologies can be used to back up multiple servers to a single server, to merge table shards, and consolidate data from multiple servers to a single server.
 See MySQL Multi-Source Replication.

 As part of MySQL Multi-Source Replication, replication channels have been added.
 Replication channels enable a slave to open multiple connections to replicate from, with each channel being a connection to a master.
-See Replication Channels.
+To enable selection of particular channels, replication-related SQL statements now support an optional

 Undocumented functions in the C client library are now hidden.
 This helps minimize namespace pollution, and permits linking for applications that require functions both from yaSSL (in the client library) and from OpenSSL.
 (Bug #20476596, Bug #18427840)